-The lab has been designed to provide a physical and virtual platform for learning about alternative energy systems, and all facets of the space will provide learning opportunities.
-Students will have hands-on learning experiences to build familiarity and confidence with alternative energy systems they are most likely to encounter in their careers.
-They will also be able to learn from and analyze data generated by RDC's alternative energy sources, including the solar panels installed on the new Residence, the Gary W. Harris Canada Games Centre/Centre des Jeux du Canada Gary W. Harris and the roof of the Alternative Energy Lab.
+The lab has been designed to provide a physical and virtual platform for learning about alternative energy systems, and real-time, applied learning opportunities are available for RDC students.
+This allows them to build familiarity and confidence with alternative energy systems they are most likely to encounter in their careers.

 Industry Training and Applied Research

-The flexible configuration of the lab will provide the ability to adapt to new energy systems and technologies as they emerge, ensuring all teaching, demonstration and research activities are relevant and up-to-date.
+The flexible configuration of the lab provides the ability to adapt to new energy systems and technologies as they emerge, ensuring all teaching, demonstration, and research activities are relevant and up-to-date.

-The lab will serve as a data hub to increase knowledge and awareness for industry and consumers, as well as research.
-Data generated through RDC's alternative energy generation will be utilized and analyzed in the lab, allowing for assessment related to energy production, utilization and distribution.
-The intention is for the Alternative Energy Lab to be recognized as an impartial resource for alternative energy information suited to central Alberta, while also providing a venue for advanced industry training and conducting research on new technologies.
+The lab serves as a data hub to increase knowledge and awareness for industry and consumers, as well as research.
+Data generated through RDC's alternative energy generation is utilized and analyzed in the lab, allowing for assessment related to energy production, utilization, and distribution.
+Through the Alternative Energy Lab, RDC has the capability to offer third-party validation of new alternative energy technologies, helping innovators answer the applied research questions they would like to explore related to their energy innovation.

 - 5,274 square-foot, high volume and flexible open learning lab